mikegloudemans/rambling-man/README.md

 stockpile of food at the end of the competition

 Out of over 300 participants, 50 of whom "survived" for the duration of the contest, mine finished in 16th place!
-I'm pretty excited about this result because my algorithm wasn't even super complex.
+I'm pretty excited about this result because my algorithm was fairly simple.
 To learn about the algorithm itself and the reasoning behind it, see the file "Logic_Analysis.txt".

 For more information on the general setup of the Hunger Games contest, check out